• Skip to primary navigation

 • Position a rack in the lower third of the oven, top with a baking stone if you’ve got one and preheat to 425ºF (220ºC).
 Line a rimmed baking sheet with parchment paper for easy cleanup.

-• To make the filling, in a large bowl whisk together the sugar, cornstarch, cinnamon, cayenne, and salt to combine.
+• To make the filling, in a large bowl, whisk together the sugar, cornstarch, cinnamon, and salt to combine.
 Add the cherries and bourbon, tossing to combine, and let sit 10-20 minutes to draw out the juices a bit.

 Notes

-I used a mix of fresh and frozen cherries which worked out well; the frozen cherries broke down into more of a chunky jam, while the fresh ones held their shape.
-Feel free to use all fresh or all frozen, or a combination.
+• In these photos, I used a mix of fresh and frozen cherries which works well; the frozen cherries break down into more of a chunky jam, while the fresh ones hold their shape.
+Feel free to use all fresh or all frozen cherries, or a combination.

-Be sure to source a certified GF whiskey or other spirit if you or your guests are sensitive to potential trace amounts of gluten lurking therein.
+• Be sure to source a certified gluten-free whiskey or other spirit if you or your guests are sensitive to potential trace amounts of gluten lurking therein.
 You can also use brandy or spiced rum.
-If you prefer to leave off the alcohol altogether, decrease the cornstarch to 3 tablespoons and replace the whiskey with 1 tablespoon lemon juice.
+If you prefer to leave off the alcohol altogether, replace the whiskey with 1 tablespoon lemon juice.

 Nutritional values are based on one of eight servings.